Sunday, October 27, 2024

 There is a cemetery next to and across from the church.
 The church used to hide Easter eggs for us to hunt in the cemetery.
 Daphne and I walked around for quite awhile looking at the grave markers.
 The oldest one we saw was from 1879.

-After leaving Mr. Pisgah church, we decided to stop somewhere for dinner.
+After leaving Mt.
+Pisgah church, we decided to stop somewhere for dinner.
 We ate brisket tacos at Red Rooster Icehouse in Hawkins.
-I message my mom to see if she could think of any more details that could help us find Grandma's house, like the name or type of church at the end of the road.
+I messaged my mom to see if she could think of any more details that could help us find Grandma's house, like the name or type of church at the end of the road.
 She wrote back, "I think it was a holy roller church, maybe Pentecostal."
 So, of course, I asked our waitress if she knew of any holy roller Pentecostal churches on 14 or 49.
 She laughed and told us where to find the Pentecostal churches near there.
 While driving, I called my sister.
 She generally does not have a great memory but has an excellent sense of direction.
 Within 10 minutes, she sent me the latitude and longitude coordinates.
-Yeah, we were able to use that to find the property.
+Yay, we were able to use that to find the property.
 The church my mom was talking about was no longer a church and had been converted into a private residence.

 I had so many memories hit me while we were driving down the once familiar country roads near my Grandmother's property.
 It was so pretty.
 We used to spend HOURS wandering these county roads on our own as kids.